“A friendly, creative, environment for learning together”

 What a great day we all had!
 Here is what we got up to…

-As part of our science, we learnt how to classify objects into ‘Living, Dead and Never alive’- did you know that to be a living thing it needs to grow, eat and breathe!
+As part of our Science learning, we learnt how to classify objects into ‘Living, Dead and Never alive’- did you know that to be a living thing it needs to grow, eat and breathe!
 We loved looking for things that were living, dead and never alive, we found lots of exciting things.

 Week 2